messageformat/messageformat/examples/webpack/README.md

 This uses [@messageformat/loader](http://messageformat.github.io/messageformat/webpack/) to compile the `src/messages.yaml` that's imported from JS code.

-To build the example, run this command at the root of the repository:
+To build the example, run these commands in this directory:

 ```
+npm install
-npx lerna run build --scope webpack-example
+npm run build
 ```

 That will produce `dist/bundle.js` under this directory, as a minified message bundle.